 For years, there has been uncertainty and confusion surrounding the annualization of fringe benefits when credited against the employer’s contribution obligations, even though a previous court case stated that annualization was required.
 This new DOL ruling ends the debate, requiring that fringe benefits be annualized.

-This especially impacts construction companies that use Supplemental unemployment benefits (SUB) to handle fringe benefits.
+This especially impacts construction companies that use Supplemental Unemployment Benefits (SUB) to handle fringe benefits.
 One of the draws of SUB plans comes from crediting contributions against fringe benefit obligations.
 This new DOL ruling verifies that you cannot take full credit for your contributions to the plan, you must annualize them.

-Currently, the DOL sets prevailing wage rates based on information provided by wage surveys using a majority (50% or more) as the determining factor.
+The DOL sets prevailing wage rates based on information provided by wage surveys using a majority (50% or more) as the determining factor.
 So if 50% or more survey respondents report a wage rate for any job classification, that rate would become the prevailing rate.
 The 2023 DOL ruling returns to the 30% rule, so it no longer takes a majority of respondents to set prevailing wages.
 This 30% rule was in place from the inception of Davis Bacon through 1982.

 The DOL can now also use wage data from metropolitan areas to set prevailing wages in nearby rural areas.
 They can decide to adopt state and local prevailing wage rates as their own.
 And if a wage determination hasn’t been updated in three or more years, they can use the U.S Bureau of Labor Statistics Employment Cost Index (ECI) to set them.